Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 *Sir*, put off your monocle, today we will talk about Dynamic Type!

-Accessibility plays a crucial role in all apps by far, so designing an app keep text size and layout in mind for clarity and readability.
+Accessibility plays a crucial role in all apps by far, so when you design an app make sure to keep text sizes and layout in mind for clarity and readability.

 In a nutshell, Dynamic Type lets you define a desired text size in iOS user settings and use it across apps that support it.
-Supporting this feature not only improve the user's experience but also train developers to write code for more dynamic interfaces - for instance, plenty of localization options.
+Supporting this feature not only improves the user’s experience but also trains developers to write code for more dynamic interfaces - for instance, plenty of localization options.

 Today I will try to cover the following topics:

-- Why it's so important to pay attention to it
+- Why it's so important to pay attention adapting Dynamic Type
 - Find out the best accessibility practices
 - UI adaptation for different text sizes
-- Check the available API for developers.
+- Check the available API for developers

 Without further ado, let's dive into the article!

 <hr>

-Developers write apps for users obviously and about **25 percent** of them use non-default text size.
-Having discovered these statistics reading the [PSPDFKit blog](https://pspdfkit.com/blog/2018/improving-dynamic-type-support/#user-adoption) and consider the fact Apple has moved the "Accessibility" settings one level up from the "General" tab in iOS 14 I was really surprised.
-So decided to add the metrics in the currently developing app and got the similiar results:
+Developers write apps for users obviously and about **25 percent** of them use non-default text sizes.
+I was really surprised seeing these these statistics reading the [PSPDFKit blog](https://pspdfkit.com/blog/2018/improving-dynamic-type-support/#user-adoption).
+And consider the fact Apple has moved the "Accessibility" settings one level up from the "General" tab in iOS 14, I decided to add metrics in my current app and got the similiar results:

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="/assets/img/articles/dynamic-type/statistics-dark.png">
     <img class="dynamic-type-chart centered" srcset="/assets/img/articles/dynamic-type/statistics-light.png" alt="Dynamic Type statistics (chart)">
 </picture>

 Just for clarification, the **Accessibility fonts** is an additional group with even larger text sizes for users with accessibility needs.
-Usually, looking at the Apple apps for these fonts not only changing the text size but apply some layout changes - you will see it later.
+Apple's apps is a great example of adapting these types of fonts.
+They do not only change text size, but apply some layout changes - you will see it later.

 <hr>

 ## Best practices

-Now knowing why it's important to pay attention to it, let's summarize the most important practices in my opinion:
+Now knowing why it's important to pay attention adapting Dynamic Type, let's summarize the most important practices in my opinion:

 - **Apple in its HIG recommends setting the minimum size for Body text to be 17pt.**

 - **As font size increases, avoid truncating text.** It’s best when people can simply scroll to see the same amount of text that’s visible at the default font size.
 Don’t truncate text unless people can open a separate view to read the rest of the content.

-- **Keep in mind the Accessibility fonts.** Group with even larger text sizes usually requires layout changes.
+- **Keep in mind the Accessibility fonts.** Fonts with even larger text sizes usually requires layout changes.

 - **Increase the size of meaningful glyphs as font size increases.** If you use glyphs to communicate important information, make sure the glyphs are easy to view at larger font sizes, too.